Catholic Herald

-The Catholic Herald is a London-based Roman Catholic monthly magazine, founded in 1888 and a sister organisation to the non-profit Catholic Herald Institute, based in New York.
-After 126 years as a weekly newspaper, it became a magazine in 2014.
-In early 2023, a 50.1% controlling stake was purchased by New York based alternative asset firm GEM Global Yield LLC SCS (Luxembourg).
+The Catholic Herald is a London-based Roman Catholic quarterly magazine, founded in 1888 and a sister organisation to the non-profit Catholic Herald Institute, based in New York.
+After 126 years as a weekly newspaper, it became a weekly magazine in 2014, changed to a monthly magazine in 2020 and a quarterly magazine in 2026.
+In early 2023, a 50.1% controlling stake was purchased by New York based alternative asset firm GEM LLC.
 It reports 565,000 online readers a month, along with 25,000 weekly registered newsletter subscribers and a print readership distributed in the US and UK, Roman Catholic parishes, wholesale outlets, the Vatican, Cardinals, Catholic influencers, and postal/digital subscribers.

 With historical writers including Evelyn Waugh, Graham Greene and GK Chesterton making the Herald their spiritual home, it publishes leading Catholic writers, international news and comment from around the world, from George Weigel to Piers Paul Read.
 It describes itself as "a bold and influential voice in the church since 1888, standing up for traditional Catholic culture and values".
-In 2022, the Catholic Herald was nominated for Consumer Magazine of the Year at the PPA Independent Publisher Awards and won the PPA award for ‘Writer of the Year’, the first time the magazine had won a PPA Award.
+In 2022, the Catholic Herald was nominated for Consumer Magazine of the Year at the PPA Independent Publisher Awards and won the PPA award for 'Writer of the Year', the first time the magazine had won a PPA Award.
 The Guardian have described it as having a "distinguished pedigree" and being "the nearest Roman Catholics in this country have to a proper weekly newspaper".